primeroIMS/primero/jmeter/README.md

 It will install all of this under a newly created user called `jmeter`.
-Once this cookbook has run, you can run the basic performance test suite by running the `run-jmeter` script, passing a name for the run as the first argument.
+Once this cookbook has run, you can run the basic performance test suite by running the `scripts/run-jmeter` script, passing a name for the run as the first argument.
 You need to pass it the `JMETER_TARGET_HOST` envvar and tell it the hostname of the box you are testing against (i.e.  `primero-app-integration.quoininc.com`, without the `https`).
 For convenience, you can make a file called